wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

                          const char* name, int slot);

 This looks up a top level variable with the given name in the module with the given name and stores its value in the given slot.
-(Code you executed using `wrenInterpret()` implicitly goes into a module named "main".)

 Note that classes are just objects stored in variables too, so you can use this to look up a class by its name.
 Handy for calling static methods on it.

 Like any method that works with strings, this one is a bit slow.
 It has to hash the name and look it up in the module's string table.
 You might want to